muccg/rdrf/rst/howtocreatearegistry.rst

 Creation
 --------
-1. Login as an admin and :ref:`navigate <navigation>` to "Registries" via the "Settings" button
+1. Login as an admin and :ref:`navigate <navigation>` to "Registries" via the "Admin Page" link under the Admin User icon in the banner.
-2. Create a :ref:`registry <registries>` object and give it a name and code
+2. Create a :ref:`registry <registries>` object (Registries link in the Admin Page)  and give it a name and code
-3. Create any :ref:`permitted value groups <permittedvaluegroup>` required ( adding any :ref:`permitted values <permittedvalue>` to the range.
+3. Create any :ref:`permitted value groups <permittedvaluegroup>` required ( adding any :ref:`permitted values <permittedvalue>` to the range ( Registry Permissible Value Groups in the Admin Page)
 4. Create DEs (one per data field ) - OR note an existing DE that does the job (*IMPORTANT* deleting a DE may affect other registries which use this cde - in the current version there are no safeguards to prevent a used DE from being deleted.
 Proceed with caution!)
-5. Create the section objects and enter the cde codes required into the elements field NB.
-This *MUST* be a comma-delimited list (E,g  "CDEName, CDEAge" - no quotes)
+5. Create the section objects ( Registry Section link in Admin Page)  and enter the cde codes required into the elements field
+  NB.
+This *MUST* be a comma-delimited list (E,g  "CDEName,CDEAge" - no quote, no spaces.
 6. Create forms and link them to the registry
 7. Add section codes to the sections field